Bristol and North Somerset Railway: Opening at last

 The opening of the line took place on 3 September 1873.
-It was built on the standard gauge, and it was worked by the Great Western Railway.
+It was built on the standard gauge, and it was worked by the Great Western Railway (GWR).

-The new B&NSR line met the WS&WR line at Radstock, but that was a broad gauge line, so there was a break of gauge at Radstock.
-The opening of the B&NSR activated a neglected obligation on the GWR: in February 1874 the GWR Board recorded that:
+The new Bristol and North Somerset Railway (B&NSR) line met the Wilts, Somerset and Weymouth Railway (WS&WR) line at Radstock, but that was a broad gauge line, so there was a break of gauge at Radstock.
+The opening of the B&NSR activated a neglected obligation on the GWR: in February 1874 the GWR board recorded that:

 By the terms of an Agreement with the Bristol and North Somerset Company and the principal Colliery Proprietors of the Radstock District, this Company is under engagement to lay the narrow gauge between Radstock and Salisbury on or before 3rd September next ...
 In view of this obligation, the Directors ... consider that the convenience of the public will be best met, and the interest of the Proprietors best secured, by the alteration from Broad to Narrow Gauge of all the Lines in the district which these railways accommodate.

 In fact the entire Wilts, Somerset and Weymouth network, 131 miles of line, now GWR property, was to be converted to standard gauge, triggered by the opening of the B&NSR line.
 The standard gauge was ready for the first time on 22 June 1874.

 The GWR continued with the upgrading of the Frome to Witham line, making it ready for passenger operation; this included laying a west curve at Frome to reach the station there; the mineral line connection faced Westbury.
 On 5 July 1875 following an inspection by Col Yolland, the line opened to passengers.
 There were five trains between Bristol and Frome via Radstock daily, with two on Sundays.

 MacDermot summarises the events from the GWR point of view in stark terms:

 The opening of the Bristol and North Somerset Railway, a line with a tragic financial story too involved to be recounted here, and of little interest nowadays, created a new break of gauge at Radstock, where it joined the old Great Western mineral branch from Frome; so, until the latter was converted to narrow gauge in June 1874, the 23 miles between Bristol and Frome had of course to be worked in two distinct sections, the southern of which was not adapted for passenger traffic until the 5th July 1875.